 6. Eat Some Ginger or Drink Ginger Ale

-If you want to save money, just make ginger water using sugar, keep drinking before or while you play VR.
-Ginger ale is always a recommendation for treating people who have motion sickness.
+Alternatively, if you prefer a cost-effective option, you can make ginger water using sugar and continue drinking it before or while playing VR.
+Ginger ale is often recommended for treating individuals who experience motion sickness.

 7. Use a Fan While Playing VR

 To enhance your VR experience and reduce motion sickness, try using a fan while playing.
 The cool breeze from the fan not only provides a refreshing feeling but also creates a sense of bodily movement.
 If you’re flying in VR, the blowing wind from the fan can simulate the sensation of flying, enhancing your immersion.

 When trying VR for the first time, many people opt for intense rollercoaster experiences.
 However, these games can quickly induce motion sickness.
 It’s advisable to gradually build your tolerance by starting with comfortable games before progressing to more intense ones.

 Begin with games like Beat Saber or Superhot, where you don’t have to move extensively within the game.
 Once you feel comfortable with those, you can gradually move on to medium comfort games that incorporate smart locomotion systems, such as Sprint Vector, where you use arm movements to simulate running.
 Another example is the stealth kayak game Phantom Covert Ops.